Clonal Diversity at Cancer Recurrence: Proofs of results in Section

 \subsection{Proof of Lemma \ref{period_mutants_concentration}}

 \begin{proof}\\ For $0<\delta_1<\delta_2$,

-We have the following upper and lower bound for the numerator in \ref{period_mutants_conditioning}: { } and { } By Gartner-Ellis Theorem (\cite{Hollander}), we can obtain the large deviations rate for the probability presented in \ref{period_mutants_lower} by considering the following large deviation rates for $\delta,\varepsilon > 0$:
+We have the following upper and lower bound for the numerator in \eqref{period_mutants_conditioning}: { } and { } By the Gartner-Ellis Theorem (\cite{Hollander}) and a similar calculation to that in the proof of Theorem 2 in \cite{BP2020} (calculation of the moment generating function of $B_{n,y,\left(t_1, t_2\right)}$), we can obtain the large deviations rate for the probability presented in \eqref{period_mutants_lower} by considering the following large deviation rates for $\delta,\varepsilon > 0$:

 and